| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 This function “constrains” new-pos to the field that old-pos belongs to—in other words, it returns the position closest to new-pos that is in the same field as old-pos.

-If new-pos is nil
+If new-pos is nil, then constrain-to-field uses the

 value of point instead, and moves point to the resulting position as well as